UUID Generator — v1, v4, v7

 What is a UUID?

 A UUID (Universally Unique Identifier) is a 128-bit label used to uniquely identify information in computer systems.
-It is standardized by RFC 4122 and appears in the format xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx, where each x is a hexadecimal digit.
+It is standardized by RFC 4122 (and the newer RFC 9562) and appears in the format xxxxxxxx-xxxx-Mxxx-Nxxx-xxxxxxxxxxxx, where M is the version and N is the variant.

 How to Use